Featured in /at:

 DuEwa Frazier is an award winning poet, writer, speaker, author, educator, and performer.
-Born in Brooklyn, NY and raised in New York and St. Louis.
-DuEwa has been honored with a Mayor's Proclamation in St. Louis, a Black Caucus of ALA Conference Literacy Presenter Award, Writers Digest Publishing Awards honorable mention, and NAACP Image Award nomination.
+DuEwa has been honored with a Mayor's Proclamation in St. Louis, a Black Caucus of ALA Conference Presenter Award, Writers Digest Publishing Awards honorable mention, and NAACP Image Award nomination.
 She was a featured TEDx speaker in 2019 for her talk "Word is Bond."
 DuEwa is the author of a children's book, Alice's Musical Debut (2019), two teen novels, Quincy Rules (2016) and Deanne in the Middle (2014).
 DuEwa is also the author of several books of poetry, including Goddess Under the Bridge: Poems (2013).
-She is the editor of the NAACP Image Award nominated, Check the Rhyme: An Anthology of Female Poets & Emcees (2006).
-Her writing has featured in Crossing the Divide Anthology, Eleven Eleven Literary Journal (CCA), Poetry in Performance (CUNY), Book Riot, MyBrownBaby.com, Black Renaissance Noire (NYU), Split This Rock, Essence Magazine and others.
-DuEwa has featured at colleges, arts venues, schools, libraries, conferences, and festivals.
-She earned degrees in English (BA), Curriculum & Teaching with NY State English Certification (MS), Creative Writing (MFA), and Educational Leadership (EdM).
-Read her full bio here.
+Alice's Musical Debut was featured in Publishers' Weekly in summer 2019.
+DuEwa featured in 2020 on Fox 2 News in the Morning show to discuss her children's book Alice's Musical Debut.
+She also featured on the 30 Minute Hour podcast.
+DuEwa has written children's content for Rocket Learning and McGraw Hill Educational Publishers.
+DuEwa is the editor of the NAACP Image Award nominated, Check the Rhyme: An Anthology of Female Poets & Emcees (2006).
+Her writing has featured in Crossing the Divide Anthology, Eleven Eleven Literary Journal (CCA), Poetry in Performance (CUNY), Book Riot, Black Renaissance Noire (NYU), Tidal Basin Review, Split This Rock, Essence Magazine and others.
+She has been profiled in Rolling Out, SpokenVizions, St. Louis American, and other publications.
+DuEwa earned the B.A. in English and advanced degrees in Creative Writing, Educational Leadership, and Curriculum and Teaching.